-Messiah - This title is simply the English form of the Hebrew mashia, meaning "anointed one."
+Messiah -- This title is simply the English form of the Hebrew mashia, meaning "anointed one."
 Kings and prophets of Israel were anointed.
 The people awaited the arrival of an "anointed one" from King David's family who would usher in God's kingdom.
 Christos, from which we get "Christ," is simply the Greek word for "anointed one."

-Lord - Earlier in his Gospel, Luke prepared us for "Savior" and "Messiah," but not for "Lord."
+Lord -- Earlier in his Gospel, Luke prepared us for "Savior" and "Messiah," but not for "Lord."
 God is the Lord!
 Jews used "Lord" as a substitute for God's name whenever they read Scripture.
 What could it mean to apply this title to Jesus?
 Peter makes this clear at Pentecost.
 We are to call upon Jesus as Lord for salvation from sin and death (Acts 2:14-41).
-Yet, I wonder if we really get it, if we really grasp the gauntlet that is thrown down at the feet of the powerful by the birth of Jesus.
+In those days, shepherds were only a step above slaves on the social ladder.
+Yet, they told Mary and her husband that angels had sent them to find a newborn in a feeding trough.
+But the angels also told the shepherds something much more remarkable.
+The astonished shepherds told Mary that the angels had been the LORD God's messengers, bearing the Good News, that at long last Israel's Savior and Messiah, the Lord, had been born - and this Lord was Mary's baby.